davidmehani/deep-search-JSON/README.md

     */

 ## Note
-does not currently support finding keys nested into each other eg:
+This does not natively support finding keys nested into each other eg:
     {
         myKey: {
             myKey: "hello world"
         }
     }
-will only find the outer level, however you can work around through the function parameter by calling this search as part of your passed in function
+will only find the outer level, however you can work around this through the function parameter by calling this search as part of your passed in function